lixilinx/psgd_tf/README.md

 ## Tensorflow implementation of PSGD

+### New general purpose preconditioners

+Kronecker-product preconditioner is powerful, but inconvenient to use as we need to sort out the parameters to be optimized in certain ways such that their corresponding preconditioners do meaningful operations.
+[This pdf file](https://drive.google.com/file/d/1CTNx1q67_py87jn-0OI-vSLcsM1K7VsM/view?usp=sharing) documents the math of a few promising new general purpose preconditioners.

+* Preconditioner UVd:  Q = U*V'+diag(d).
+It is tricky to update this one on Lie groups, but it performs well and solves the delayed XOR problem reliably.

 ### An overview
 PSGD (preconditioned stochastic gradient descent) is a general purpose second-order optimization method.
 PSGD differentiates itself from most existing methods by its inherent abilities of handling nonconvexity and gradient noises.
 Please refer to the [original paper](https://arxiv.org/abs/1512.04202) for its designing ideas.